BartoszKlonowski/ExtendedVector/README.md

 ## Contributing ##

-If you would like to contribute to the *SharpVector* project, you are more than welcome!
+If you would like to contribute to the *ExtendedVector* project, you are more than welcome!
 <br/>Any contribution is to make the project better and to improve the developer's experience.
 <br/>So if you'd like to contribute, you can do this in one of the following ways:

-* Create an [Issue](https://github.com/BartoszKlonowski/SharpVector/issues/new) and let the author handle it
+* Create an [Issue](https://github.com/BartoszKlonowski/ExtendedVector/issues/new) and let the author handle it
-<br/>Each issue created in the [Issues](https://github.com/BartoszKlonowski/SharpVector/issues) section gives a chance of improving the project and make it even more useful.
+<br/>Each issue created in the [Issues](https://github.com/BartoszKlonowski/ExtendedVector/issues) section gives a chance of improving the project and make it even more useful.
-* Create the [Pull Request](https://github.com/BartoszKlonowski/SharpVector/compare) with the desired changes
+* Create the [Pull Request](https://github.com/BartoszKlonowski/ExtendedVector/compare) with the desired changes
 <br/>After a detailed review it will be merged.
 <br/>Please remember to give the detailed description of why such change is needed, what is the test plan and what are the details of your implementation.
 This will make the review easier and quicker.
 <br/>Please also remember to check the unit tests and implement additional tests in case of providing the project with some new features/new code.